bbobatea/CodingMindsSchedulePlanner/README.md

 This was created for coding minds flutter mobile development bootstrap

 requirements:
-The app idea can be anything;
+The app idea can be anything:

 - schedule planner app

-The app should have at least 4-5 screens based on the functions needed;
+The app should have at least 4-5 screens based on the functions needed:

-- has 5 screens (home, login, signup, add new schedule, and settings) The app must be using Firebase Authentication;
+- has 5 screens (home, login, signup, add new schedule, and settings)

+The app must be using Firebase Authentication:

-- uses firebase authentication in sign up and login before allowing user access The app must be using Firebase Database;
+- uses firebase authentication in sign up and login before allowing user access

+The app must be using Firebase Database:

 - stores user's data to the account associated and created in the database